tyme-app/plugins/README.md

 ### Plugin JavaScript File

-This is were your logic resides in.
+This is where your logic resides in.
 Note that you can not use browser specific calls.
 See **Scripting with JavaScript** below for more details.

 ### Plugin Form